shanusaras/Real_Time_Price_Intelligence_System/README.md

 - Handles special characters, long text fields, and missing values robustly

 ### How to run
-1. Ensure MySQL is running and database `price_intelligence_v2` is created
+1. Ensure MySQL is running and database `price_intelligence` is created
 2. Update `etl/config.py` with your MySQL credentials
 3. Create tables (if not already done):
    ```bash